NetLogo/GoGo-Serial-Extension/README.md

 Run `./sbt package` to build the extension.

-If the build succeeds, `gogo-lite.jar` is created.
+If the build succeeds, `gogo-serial.jar` is created.

 ## How the Windows Installers Were Made